Country Guide - VAT in Slovakia

 Apart from introducing the stated rules for ESS, the 2021 EU VAT package introduced the EU-wide EUR 150 threshold for importing low-valued goods from non-EU countries, the deemed supplier rules for platform operators, and the unified EUR 10,000 threshold.

-Previously established Union and Non-Union Scheme were further expanded, and a new scheme was added so that the current OSS system contains three schemes:
+Previously established Union and Non-Union Schemes were further expanded, and a new scheme was added so that the current OSS system contains three schemes:

 VAT EU Reporting

-Submission of EC Sales List and Intrastat are required under certain conditions in Slovakia.
+Submission of EC Sales List and Intrastat is required under certain conditions in Slovakia.

 EC Sales List

-Following the provision of the VAT Slovakia law, all taxable persons should submit an EC Sales List (ESL) on their sales of goods and services to another EU-registered entity.
+According to the VAT Slovakia law, all taxable persons are required to submit an EC Sales List (ESL) for their sales of goods and services to another EU-registered entity.

 Like regular VAT returns, an ESL should be submitted electronically to the Tax Authority every month if the intra-community supplies exceed EUR 50,000.
 In situations where these supplies are below EUR 50,000 in the current and previous four months, quarterly ESLs are allowed.